Developmental Editing for Nonfiction Books: A Guide for Authors

 This is the most expensive kind of editing, and the most time-consuming.

-The cost for a developmental edit of a complete, 75,000-word nonfiction manuscript—the average length of a nonfiction book—might easily top $2,000 US dollars, but the price will depend on the deliverables and the experience of the editor.
-That’s assuming a developmental editing cost of at least $0.026 per word.
+The cost for a developmental edit of a complete, 75,000-word nonfiction manuscript—the average length of a nonfiction book—might easily top $2,000 US dollars, but the price will depend on the genre, the deliverables, and the experience of the editor.

 You could always start with a detailed edit of a single chapter or with a coaching package like the one I offer.